-Corporate health care is not helpful to nurses and patients are the biggest losers
+Corporate health not helpful to nurses, patients are the biggest losers

-Profit based health care damages collaboration between staff.
-Hospitals lately are not providing safe and effective environment for nurses to work because attention has been shifted to running a profitable business.
-Instead of having a supportive atmosphere, managers use tactics that dis empower nurses in every possible way to maximize their productivity as if hospitals were factories.
+Lately, hospitals are not providing safe and effective environment for nurses to work.
+Attention has been shifted to excelling at a profit making.
+Instead of having a supportive atmosphere, managers use tactics that dis empower nurses in every possible way to maximize their productivity as if hospitals were sweat shops.

 Working relations have also deteriorated.
-Nurses are not well respected, and leadership lack real meaning when nurses are not taken seriously when ask for backup.
+Nurses are not well respected, and leadership lack real meaning as nurses are not taken seriously as they desperately need more support.
 Benefits are being cut and pay diminished.
 As nurses, young and old are usually at the threshold of burn out, and retention of nurses diminishes.

 A survey by Vickie Milazzo President of a nurse legal consulting business called my attention.
 The survey is called “Are You Way Too Stressed Out?”
 Survey Results.
-Even though it is geared to attract nurses seeking an alternative to hospital nursing; it remains a valid insight on nursing today.
-Her vision into the current nursing workplace is pristine and to the point, and offers viable positive alternatives.
-So, I am using some of its contents as a base for my argument and commentary.
+The article is a pristine vision of nursing today, and offers viable positive alternatives.
+I am using some of its power points for my argument and commentary.

 The survey was intended to draw attention to the deteriorating working conditions nurses are facing.
 It is based on the answers from 3,312 respondents.
 Fifty percent of nurses surveyed had more than 20 years’ experience, 23% between 11 – 20 years, 15% 5 -10 and 12% less than 5 years.
 Stress was noted not only on older nurses but also young ones entering the profession.
 The survey point out to how the undermining of nursing profession can put patients at risk and create nursing shortages which could take years to repair.

 Stressed nurses impact on patient care